-\for more information on the university attendance policy please go to the following link: http://www7.tamuc.edu/registrar/attendance.asp.
+for more information on the university attendance policy please go to the following link: http://www7.tamuc.edu/registrar/attendance.asp.

 LATE ARRIVALS: To further foster a high level of commitment-and because the work we will be doing this semester will involve intensive focus-the class will adopt the following late entry policy.
 Students must be on time for every class.
 Entering a class late or leaving early is disruptive to the flow of the class and indicative of a less-than disciplined/committed artist.
 Please be on time out of consideration to your learning process and the processes of others.
 If you are late for class, your participation grade will reflect this.
-Class begins at 9:30am, after 9:40 you will be counted absent.
+The class will begin promptly at 11 a.m.
+If you arrive after 11:10 p.m., please do not enter the classroom (you will be marked absent regardless).
+If you arrive within the ten minute grace period, please do so discretely in order to avoid disrupting the class activities/discussions.
+It is your responsibility to make sure that you find me after class and document your late attendance for the day-otherwise, your initial marked absence documented during roll will remain.
 Also, you are expected to stay until you are dismissed from class.
 An early departure will also significantly reduce your participation grade.
 Two late arrivals (within the ten-minute grace period) or early departures (or any combination of the two) may be counted as one absence in the class.